jlazarlab/polarization_microscopy_macros/example_data/raw_images/readme-settings.txt

-When processing the provided multiple-polarization image (dlmeGFP-c12-2P-multipol.tif), in order to obtain files similar to those in in the 'processed files' directory, these values need to be entered into the dialog of the macro for processing images acquired with multiple polarizations ('m' macro):
+When processing the provided multiple-polarization image (dlmeGFP-c12-2P-multipol.tif), in order to obtain files similar to those in in the 'processed_images' directory, these values need to be entered into the dialog of the macro for processing images acquired with multiple polarizations ('m' macro):

 Starting polarization angle: 90